 For many individuals, taking out a loan means paying the principal balance awarded in monthly installments.
 In a typical loan system, lenders give the borrowers with a lump sum that they can repay in equal payments, together with the interest, in monthly installments.
 People tend to take out loans to pay for big purchases that will be difficult to pay outright.

 Line of Credit vs Loans

 Lines of credit are most appropriate for small but unanticipated expenses to even out the income cash flow.
-For instance, an enterprise may need to use a business line of credit to finance an unforeseen business expenses such as a damaged equipment.
+For instance, an enterprise may need to use a business line of credit to finance unforeseen business expenses such as a piece of damaged equipment.
 On the other hand, loans are taken out for considerably larger but one-time purchases.
-Apart from home or car purchase, some individuals even take out loans to invest in the stock market.
+Apart from home or car purchases, some individuals even take out loans to invest in the stock market.

 While both lines of credit and loans charge a certain interest for the amount of money used up or borrowed, lines of credit often apply variable rates which are normally based on the current market conditions.
 Loans, on the other hand, often implement a fixed rate, depending on its term or duration.

 This is often true regardless of the type of loan, such as a personal loan, a home equity loan, or even a small business loan.
 Thus, the interest rates implemented by these two methods of funding can be deemed as the notable difference.